oscar-system/Oscar.jl/docs/src/CommutativeAlgebra/ModulesOverMultivariateRings/free_modules.md

 julia> rank(F)
 3
 ```

 ## Elements of Free Modules

-All OSCAR types for elements of finitely presented modules over multivariate polynomial rings belong
+All OSCAR types for elements of finitely presented modules considered in this chapter belong
 to the abstract type `ModuleElemFP{T}`, where `T` is the element type of the polynomial ring.
 For elements of free modules, there are the abstract subtype `AbstractFreeModElem{T} <: ModuleFPElem{T}` and its concrete
 descendant `FreeModElem{T}` which implements an element $f$ of a free module $F$ as a sparse row,